 The footpath is probably a right-of-way, a shortcut which has been used by local people since time out of mind.
 However, the meadows are being used for grazing animals or growing hay or something, and it would be both safer for the people and more efficient for the farm to move the path.
 Mr. Knightley would have to hire local labourers to create a new clearly-marked path that skirts the meadows.

-In his annotated Mansfield Park, David M. Shapard points to this same passage as an example of Mr. Knightley’s thoughtfulness to the local people, thoughtfulness which sets him apart from other landowners of his class.
+In his annotated Emma, David M. Shapard points to this same passage as an example of Mr. Knightley’s thoughtfulness to the local people, thoughtfulness which sets him apart from other landowners of his class.
 He will not move the path until he can demonstrate that it won’t inconvenience anyone.

 Is there a secret message here?
 Not necessarily.
 Austen uses the footpath for comic reasons.
 It's part of a running joke in Chapter 12, where Emma and Knightley work together to distract John Knightley by introducing a new conversational topic whenever he starts getting snappish with Mr. Woodhouse.